 If you are able to maintain a good payment history on a secured debt while you’re making your proposal payments, this can help you re-build credit afterwards.

 There are quite a number of options between financial difficulty and bankruptcy.
 A Consumer Proposal might be one good option for some people, but it’s not the best option for everyone.
 To find out what other options you have, speak with one of our professionally trained Credit Counsellors today, in person or over the phone.
 Our appointments are free, non-judgmental, and completely confidential.

 To ask us some questions or to make an appointment to speak with a Counsellor, phone us in Calgary at 403-263-9905.
 You can also email or chat with us online right now.

 Here are some related topics that may be useful for you.

 Our goal is to always put consumers first and look out for their best interests in everything we do.
 One way we do this is through transparency and accountability.
 We are held accountable to the most rigorous standards in our industry.

 - The Office of the Superintendent of Bankruptcy for Alberta

 - Credit Counselling Society Alberta office locations

-The Credit Counselling Society provides not for profit credit counselling services in Calgary, Alberta and is recognized as one of Canada's leading debt relief services with 22 offices in communities across the country.
+The Credit Counselling Society provides not for profit credit counselling services in Calgary, Alberta and is recognized as one of Canada’s leading debt relief services with

 Our Calgary office also provides consumer proposal options and info in Panorama Hills, Signal Hill, Woodbine, Shawnessy, Ogden, Riverbend, Calgary NW, Calgary NE, Calgary SE, Calgary SW, McKenzie Lake, Cranston, Martindale, Chestermere, Strathmore, De Winton, Okotoks, Airdrie, and Cochrane.